ataylor89/mathematics/amc/2003/amc12/problem11.md

 We can draw three perpendiculars from this point to the sides of the equilateral triangle

-This creates three 30-60-90 right triangles
+This creates six 30-60-90 right triangles

 Each 30-60-90 right triangle has a side length of P/6 opposite the 60 degree angle